Zog08/memory-game-MP2/testing.md

 #### **Results**
 <details><summary>All Pages - console warning</summary>

-* 'Best Practise' flagged an error in console, "Browser errors were logged to the console"
+* 'Best Practise' flagged an error in console, "Browser errors were logged to the console" "Cannot set properties of null"
 * Decision made to not change the code to improve this score.
 The error is logged because before the game is played there is no score to save / get from local storage hence the null output.
 This error does not show when tested after a game is played and the mostRecentScore is ready in local storage to be retrieved by the function that sets the innerText.
 <img src="docs/testing/lighthouse-index.png">
 <img src="docs/testing/lighthouse-game-error.png">